awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

   SCRV1:<base64_encoded_string>:<base64_encoded_string>
   ```
 + The self\-service portal is not available for clients that authenticate using mutual authentication\.
++ It is not recommended to connect to the Client VPN endpoint by using IP addresses\.
+Since Client VPN is a managed service, you will occasionally see the IP addresses the DNS name resolves to change\.
+In addition, you will see Client VPN network interfaces deleted and recreated in your Cloud Trail logs as well and this is expected behavior\.
+It is recommended to connect to the Client VPN endpoint using the DNS name provided\.

 ## Pricing for Client VPN<a name="what-is-pricing"></a>